Ledi-Geraru

 Ledi-Geraru is a paleoanthropological research area in Mille district, Afar Region, northeastern Ethiopia, along the Ledi and Geraru rivers (two left tributaries of the Awash, south of the Mille river).
 It stretches for about 50 km, located just to the northeast of the Hadar paleoanthropological area.

-Early research was conducted in 1972–1974 The Ledi-Geraru Research Project was launched in 2002.
+Early research was conducted in 1972–1974.
+The Ledi-Geraru Research Project was launched in 2002.

+Paleoanthropology

 The site is known for its early stone tools, dated about 2.6 million years old.
-A hominin mandible was found in 2013, known as LD 350-1 and dated 2.8 million years old, which may qualify as a very early specimen of the genus Homo.
+A hominin mandible was found in 2013, known as LD 350-1 and dated 2.75 - 2.8 million years old, which is the very earliest specimen of the genus Homo.
+In 2018 the dentition of a new species of Australopithecus was discovered, and new descriptions published in 2025.

-LD 350-1

-LD 350-1 is a fossil hominin mandible fragment discovered in 2013 at the Ledi-Geraru site.
-It was found by Chalachew Seyoum, an Ethiopian graduate student in the Institute of Human Origins at Arizona State University.

-The fossil was stratigraphically dated to 2.80 to 2.75 million years old.

-It has been described as combining "primitive traits seen in early Australopithecus with derived morphology observed in later Homo.

-The fossil is the left mandibular body, but does not include the ascending ramus.
-It has attached the three molars, both premolars, and the left canine, some of which have complete crowns.
+Palaeoenvironment

+Based on dental microwear texture analysis of fossils of bovids belonging to various tribes found at Ledi-Geraru, the site is believed to have been characterised by a very grassy, open environment.